In Hope Stories

-Myah had gone from having “a virus” to being on the very edge of life and it was as though we had been caught up in a whirlwind.
+“Myah had gone from having ‘a virus’ to being on the very edge of life and it was as though we had been caught up in a whirlwind.”

 We were transferred once again, this time to Bristol Children’s Hospital.
-It seemed unbelievable that Myah could be critically ill yet we had noticed so few symptoms.
+It seemed unbelievable that she could be critically ill yet we had noticed so few symptoms.
 Looking back at photographs we could see a slight swelling on her head but nothing obvious enough to cause us concern or noticeable enough to be picked up by health visitor checks.

 Myah was just ten-and-a-half months old and the tumour had grown to the size of a tangerine – massive when compared to the overall size of her brain.
 We were struggling to take it all in as she was rushed into surgery to have a drain fitted to take away the fluid.

 Myah was put on chemotherapy which was aimed at reducing blood flow to the numerous tiny vessels which were supplying the tumour.
-They were very difficult times as we didn’t know what was going to happen and we also had our other daughter Freya to care for.
+They were very difficult times as we didn’t know what was going to happen and we also had Freya to care for.
 We stayed in accommodation near the hospital and, every Thursday, Joe would go home and bring Freya from his mum’s to be with us for the weekend.

-Despite how poorly she was Myah, who was still breastfeeding, would break into a lovely smile when Freya came to visit.
+Despite how poorly she was, Myah, who was still breastfeeding, would break into a lovely smile when Freya came to visit.
 It is impossible to explain how terrifying it is to see your child have a seizure and, to some extent, I have blocked out the detail of what that was like.

 It was April before Myah was able to have surgery.
 She was in theatre for 19 hours and very shortly after she was having another general anaesthetic so she could undergo an MRI scan.
-Every time she had a procedure we were warned of the risks; Myah could lose her sight, she might be permanently damaged, she could die.
+Every time she had a procedure we were warned of the risks; Myah could lose her sight, she might be permanently brain damaged, or she could die.
 Each time I prepared myself for the worst.
 For three months, we barely slept and wondered if the nightmare would ever end.

 Myah now lives with a permanent shunt in her head which is essential to drain any excess fluid which continues to build up.
-She was back in surgery in February 2016 when the tube became blocked.
+She was back in surgery in March 2016 when the tube became blocked.
 We know there is a risk it may happen again but now know to look for the warning signs such as problems with speech and walking, sickness and dilated pupils.

-Brain tumours kill more children and adults under the age of 40 than any other cancer, yet just 1% of the national spend on cancer research has been allocated to this devastating disease.
+Brain tumours are indiscriminate; they can affect anyone at any age.
+What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.

-Together we will find a cure.
+Together we will find a cure